The Sinister Pig: Narrative style

 Each chapter of the novel is from the viewpoint of a specific character, rather than the views of Chee or Leaphorn alone.
 For example, the reader knows what sort of man Winsor is before Chee, Leaphorn or Manuelito know.
 At the end, Dashee and Chee get lost en route, while Manuelito is facing her tormentor and her two unexpected allies in a small building on the Tuttle ranch.

+Television adaptation

+The third season of Dark Winds is based on Dance Hall of the Dead which was published in 1973 and The Sinister Pig.